Updated June 2014

 - Have sufficient copies made of the sworn affidavit to provide one to each adverse party and one to the deponent.
 Retain an additional copy for the client's file.
 The original sworn document will be filed with the court for the hearing of your motion or application.

 - Annotated Documents for an Injunction (Toronto: Continuing Legal Education, Law Society of Upper Canada, 2003).
-Order this publication through the AccessCLE website or review it at your local law library (see AdvoCAT Great Library Catalogue)
+Review this publication at your local law library (see AdvoCAT Great Library Catalogue) or download it through the AccessCLE website.
+The website includes a search function to find other relevant articles from The Law Society of Upper Canada's Continuing Professional Development programs.

 - Christopher Wirth, Interlocutory Proceedings (Aurora, ON: Canada Law Book, 2004)